casundra/MakingEmbeddedSystemsClass/Class3-Homework/RpiPico-Blinky/README.md

-# Blinky on Raspberry Pi Pico with PlatoformIO
+# Blinky on Raspberry Pi Pico with PlatformIO
 Example code grabbed from https://github.com/platformio/platform-raspberrypi/blob/master/examples/arduino-blink/src/main.cpp

 Where are the HAL source files for direct register access?